 I said a few moments ago, if you know God for who he really is in the greatness of his holiness and justice and wrath and grace, you will tremble in his presence.
 And this is not something you will grow out of.
 In fact the immature must grow into it.
 And my word to parents, especially fathers, is be the kind of parent who helps your children tremble with joy in the presence of God.

 I will mention only one thing to the fathers (and if there is no father at home, moms must pick it up and draw in other men): Fathers, be the kind of father that your children delight to fear.
 And thus help them know God.
 Take your place as the special representative of God in this family and display the fullness of who God is so that your children will delight to fear you.

-On the one had, fathers, you hear Proverbs 13:24, “Whoever spares the rod hates his son, but he who loves him is diligent to discipline him.”
+On the one hand, fathers, you hear Proverbs 13:24: “Whoever spares the rod hates his son, but he who loves him is diligent to discipline him.”
 Why?
 Because that’s the way God is.
-Hebrews 12:6, “The Lord disciplines the one he loves, and chastises every son whom he receives.”
+Hebrews 12:6: “The Lord disciplines the one he loves, and chastises every son whom he receives.”
 So when you discipline your child, you display God’s judgment.

 May you be so God-like in your compassion and your wrath that your children delight to fear you!
 May they speak to you with words like Isaiah’s, “Daddy, disobeying you is a fearful thing.
 And I am thankful that it is.
 But, oh, what a sanctuary you are to me!
 How I love to live the light of your strength and your joy!”

 Fear and Trembling Transforms Evangelism and the Glory of Christ

 Which brings us to evangelism and the question: How does fear and trembling at the wrath of God transform the way we help others see and savor the glory of Christ?
 The answer is, we need to help people know that they are under the wrath of God because of their sin.